enjalot/wwsd/README.md

 ## Introduction
 This workshop is designed to help you learn how to learn when it comes to working with geospatial data.
-The workshop has been split into three acts, each focusing on a different zoom level and geographic area.
+The workshop has been split into three acts, each focusing on a different zoom level, geographic area and technical tool.
 The idea is that you develop the ability to work with geospatial data no matter where it covers or what kind it is.
-To help you develop the confidence to tackle spatial data from anywhere in the world we will repeat the following refrain throughout each
+To help you develop the confidence to visualize spatial data from anywhere in the world we will repeat the following refrain throughout each
 act: